-Diana has been published in Healthy Pet Magazine and is a Fellow in Thanatology (FT) with the Association for Death Education and Counseling (where she is Co-Chair of their Pet Loss Networking Group).
-She is also a member of the Traumatic Loss Coalition of New Jersey, the American Counseling Association, and the Association for Pet Loss and Bereavement.
-Diana earned her M.A. degree in Applied Clinical Psychology from William Patterson University.
+Diane Sebzda, LPC, FT, has a private practice where she counsels, educates and consults on all aspects of dying, death and bereavement.
+She has over 17 years of experience working with all aspects of grief, end-of-life issues, spiritual crisis, relationship issues, self-esteem and confidence, trauma, forgiveness, reinvestment in life and disenfranchised griefs.
+Diana is a Fellow in Thanatology (FT) with the Association for Death Education and Counseling where she is co-chair of their Pet Loss Networking Group.
+She is the former director of bereavement at the Joseph T. Quinlan Bereavement Center and a member of the Traumatic Loss Coalition of New Jersey, the American Counseling Association, and the Association for Pet Loss and Bereavement.
+Diana earned her M.A. degree in applied clinical psychology from William Patterson University.